 Estimate transformation T, using the anatomical and template volumes to find the mapping between locations in each space (e.g., 12 DOF linear affine).

-- How can we move ROIs between spaces? - $\rightarrow$ Once we have the mapping T from S to B, we can apply it to other dsets-like an atlas, a map of ROIs, and more.
+$\rightarrow$ Once we have the mapping T from S to B, we can apply it to other dsets-like an atlas, a map of ROIs, and more.